Hamilton & Antonsen

 How Much Does Bankruptcy Cost?

-We offer the some of the most affordable bankruptcy services in Will County and beyond.
-Our Will County clients including cities and towns such as Joliet, Plainfield, Bolingbrook, Romeoville, Shorewood, and Crest Hill tell us every day how we offer the best rates they could find.
+We offer one of the most affordable bankruptcy services in Will County and beyond.
+Our Will County clients tell us every day how we offer the best rates they can find.
 We are not like the big commercial bankruptcy firms you see on TV or hear on the radio.
-They charge ridiculous fees because they are essentially charging you for their advertising costs.
-We take a different philosophy by only charging you an affordable rate.
-We count on the fact you will tell your friends about us.
-This is how we advertise.
-Since our advertising is free, we don’t pass the costs down to you.
-We only charge you for the work it takes to file your bankruptcy, period.
+Many of these bankruptcy firms charge ridiculous fees because they are essentially charging you for their advertising costs.
+We take a different philosophy by only charging you an affordable rate to retain a Joliet bankruptcy attorney.
+We rely on referrals as our main source of advertising.

 To get started just simply give us a call or send us an email.
 We can do a quick evaluation of your case and quote you an approximate fee.
-We will then set up a meeting at your convenience to meet in person.
-In most cases before the meeting, we will send you an email or mail you a package containing two documents:
+We will then set up a meeting at your convenience either over the phone or in person.

-Please call Hamilton & Antonsen, Ltd. at 815.729.9220 or email us for your free consultation.
-We serve Will County, Grundy County, Cook County, DuPage County, Kankakee County, Joliet, Lockport, Shorewood, Morris, New Lenox, Romeoville, Bolingbrook, Plainfield, Crest Hill, Aurora, and Chicago.
-If you would like even more detailed information about bankruptcy please visit our Will County Bankruptcy Blog by clicking on the link below.
-Thank you!
+Our Illinois bankruptcy attorneys serve Will County, Grundy County, Cook County, DuPage County, Kankakee County, Joliet, Lockport, Shorewood, Morris, New Lenox, Romeoville, Bolingbrook, Plainfield, Crest Hill, Aurora, and Chicago.